raggleton/PythiaPlotter/README.md

 You should specify the input format using `--inputFormat` (although it does try to guess), and and output printer using `-p` (defaults to DOT).
 There are also other options for specifying the output filename and format.

+MC generators often internally make several sequential copies of a particle, updating it as the event evolves.
+For our purposes, these are redundant particles that add no information, and just make things more complicated.
+Therefore they are removed by default.
+To keep these redundant particles use the `--redundants` flag.

 ### Advanced: particle representations

 Briefly, particles can be represented as _nodes_ (graphically represented as a dot or blob) or _edges_ (a line).